 How to Strengthen the Root Chakra

 There are many things that one can do to bring balance back to their root chakra.
 Yoga and meditation can be incredibly beneficial.
-The Mountain Pose, Apanasana, fierce posture and forward bend are all a wonderful way to practise grounding the body to the earth and reconnecting with the planet and the rest of your body.
+The mountain pose, apanasana, fierce posture and forward bend are all a wonderful way to practise grounding the body to the earth and reconnecting with the planet and the rest of your body.
 Padmasana or the lotus position is a wonderful yoga pose that works very well at grounding body and soul.
 In this position silent meditation, verbal chanting and deep breathing can send positive vibrations throughout the body stimulating the root chakra at the base of the spine; lighting a cedar incense or diffusing or applying patchouli, cedarwood, sandalwood, vetiver or ylang-ylang essential oil while practising yoga or meditating is very positively stimulating to the root chakra.

-The practice of qigong is another wonderful way to bring balance back to the root chakra.
+The practise of qigong is another wonderful way to bring balance back to the root chakra.
 Cleansing and bringing strength to the organs associated with the root chakra is another beneficial way to bring stability as is massaging one’s feet.
 Walking in nature as well as walking barefoot on grass or earth can be very grounding for the root chakra.

 Carrying stones on one’s person that are associated with the root chakra can aid one in strengthening an unbalance.
 Hematite, red jasper, lodestone, ruby, garnet, bloodstone and black onyx are all strongly associated with the root chakra.